englekk/handbook-docs/Fuse/08 - Creating custom UI components.md

 ## ux:Class

-You can introduce a new _class_ at any point in your code using ux:Class.
+Specifying the `ux:Class` attribute on an UX markup node defines a new class.
+A class is a reusable component that can be instantiated elsewhere in your project.

+`ux:Class` creates a self-contained component that can be used anywhere.
+It has no acces to `ux:Name`s outside itself.
+To create a class that has access to `ux:Name`s in a certain context, see `ux:InnerClass`.

+### Example

 The following code creates a class called `Header`, which inherits from `Text`.

 ```
 <Text ux:Class="Header" FontSize="22" />